wighawag/hardhat-deploy/README.md

 It also add the `external` field to `HardhatConfig`

 Such fiels allows to specify paths for external artifacts or deployments.
-The use of the `paths` field is not possible because hardhat expects all paths field to be string.
-It does not accept arrays or objects, see <https://github.com/nomiclabs/hardhat/issues/776>.

 The external object has 2 fields: